-1. Holding tank construction shall be consistent with UPC section I-5, with the exception that baffles are not required and only one access port is required.

-2. All piping, including but not limited to materials, cleanouts, and venting, shall be consistent with UPC sections 715.0 through 720.0, inclusive.

-3. Minimum setbacks for holding tanks shall be as follows:
+- 1. Holding tank construction shall be consistent with UPC section K-5, with the exception that baffles are not required and only one access port is required. - 2.
+All piping, including but not limited to materials, cleanouts, and venting, shall be consistent with UPC sections 715.0 through 720.0, inclusive. - 3.
+Minimum setbacks for holding tanks shall be as follows:

 Streams and Watercourses 50 feet

-Wells 50 feet
+Wells the first of the state of 50 feet

 Groundwater 5 feet

-Structures 5 feet
+Structures 12 12 14 14 14 14 14 14 14 14 14 14 14 14 14 5 feet

 Property Line 5 feet

 On-Site Domestic Water Line 5 feet

 Public Water Main 10 feet

-4. Minimum holding tank capacity shall be not less than three times the anticipated daily loading to the holding tank and in no case shall be less than 1,000 gallons.

-5. An alarm system constructed of durable, corrosion-resistant material shall be installed on each holding tank.
-This alarm shall give a conspicuous audio and visual indication whenever the tank becomes two-thirds full.

-6. The liquid waste loading area shall consist of an impermeable, easily cleanable area designed and constructed in a manner which prevents the formation of insanitary conditions.
+- 4. Minimum holding tank capacity shall be not less than three times the anticipated daily loading to the holding tank and in no case shall be less than 1,000 gallons. - 5.
+An alarm system constructed of durable, corrosion-resistant material shall be installed on each holding tank.
+This alarm shall give a conspicuous audio and visual indication whenever the tank becomes two-thirds full. - 6.
+The liquid waste loading area shall consist of an impermeable, easily cleanable area designed and constructed in a manner which prevents the formation of insanitary conditions.
 A 3⁄4 inch water hose connection shall be installed at the liquid waste loading area to allow connection of a hose for area washdown following holding tank pumping.
 An approved backflow prevention assembly shall be installed in the water service line to the hose connection.
 Provisions shall be made to store the washdown hose off the ground.
-A warning sign shall be posted at the water hose connection reading: DANGER - UNSAFE WATER.

-7. Holding tanks shall be pumped by a licensed pumper as needed.
-Quarterly reports of holding tank pumping shall be submitted to the Ventura County Environmental Health Division by March 30, June 30, September 30, and December 31 of each year.

-8. Offer to grant an easement to County Service Area 32 is required.
+A warning sign shall be posted at the water hose connection reading: DANGER UNSAFE WATER. - 7.
+Holding tanks shall be pumped by a licensed pumper as needed.
+Quarterly reports of holding tank pumping shall be submitted to the Ventura County Environmental Health Division by March 30, June 30, September 30, and December 31 of each year. - 8.
+Offer to grant an easement to County Service Area 32 is required.
 A contractual maintenance agreement with a public utility may also be required.

-Section I-15 CLUSTERED SYSTEMS
+Section K-15 CLUSTERED SYSTEMS